-- a minimum of four scheduled meetings are to be held per year; - other meetings will be held as required; - meetings can be held where practicable by electronic means; - information provided to the Board includes all material information related to the operations of the Company including exploration, development and production operations, budgets, forecasts, cash flows, funding requirements, investment and divestment proposals, business development activities, investor relations, - financial accounts, taxation, external audits, internal controls, risk assessments, people and health, safety and environmental reports and statistics; - once established, the Chairman of the appropriate board committee will report to the next subsequent board meeting the outcomes of that meeting and the minutes of those committee meetings are also tabled.
+- a minimum of nine scheduled meetings are to be held per year; - other meetings will be held as required; - meetings can be held where practicable by electronic means; - information provided to the Board includes all material information related to the operations of the Company including exploration, development and production operations, budgets, forecasts, cash flows, funding requirements, investment and divestment proposals, business development activities, investor relations,

+- financial accounts, taxation, external audits, internal controls, risk assessments, people and health, safety and environmental reports and statistics; - the Chairman of the appropriate board committee reports to the next subsequent board meeting the outcomes of that meeting and the minutes of those committee meetings are also tabled.

-The number of directors' meetings (including meetings of committees of directors) and the number of meetings attended by each of the directors of the Company during the financial year are set out in the Directors' Report included in the Annual Report for the year ended 30 June 2016.
+The number of directors' meetings (including meetings of committees of directors) and the number of meetings attended by each of the directors of the Company during the financial year are set out in the Directors' Report.

-Principle 2 - Structure the Board to add value Composition of the Board
+Principle 2 - Structure the Board to add value

+Composition of the Board